PRIVATE Kimono Tea Ceremony in Tokyo (Includes Free Kimono Rental)

 Lasts approximately 90 minutes

 Your appointment time is the starting time for kimono dressing.
 The tea ceremony is scheduled to start in about 30 minutes, but it depends on the situation.
-You will have to wait until all participants are dressed in kimonos.
-Also, if you arrive late at appointment time, you can wear the kimono after the tea ceremony is over.
+If you arrive late at appointment time, you can wear the kimono after the tea ceremony is over.

 Traditional Tea Ceremony with Kimono